Some posts contain compensated links. Please read this disclaimer for more info.

-I’m not going to lie and say that Turkey doesn’t get cold, because in some places it really does, however for the most part, it’s far milder and drier than much of Europe.
-I’ll get onto weather shortly, because the sheer size of Turkey means that you can’t lump the entire country into one weather zone.
+I’m not going to lie and say that Turkey doesn’t get cold because, in some places, it really does; however, for the most part, it’s far milder and drier than much of Europe.
+I’ll get onto the weather shortly because the sheer size of Turkey means that you can’t lump the entire country into one weather zone.

-Less crowds, great weather, and plenty to see and od means you can certainly fill up your phone with some Insta-worthy snaps.
+Fewer crowds, great weather, and plenty to see and do means you can certainly fill up your phone with some Insta-worthy snaps.
 When it snows (occasionally it does), those photos will go from wow to winter wonderland wow in seconds.

 Weather In Turkey During Winter

 The weather varies wildly according to where you go and when you go.
 Winter officially starts in the middle of December, although you might get the odd chilly day towards the end of November.
-The winter season lasts until the middle of March but in some places, particularly the south coast, February days can be very pleasant indeed.
+The winter season lasts until the middle of March, but February days can be very pleasant in some places, particularly the south coast.

-The coldest place in the whole of Turkey is Erzurum during winter, located in the east of the country, however Ankara is also a very cold spot, sometimes heading into minus numbers.
+The coldest place in the whole of Turkey is Erzurum during winter, located in the east of the country; however, Ankara is also an icy spot, sometimes heading into minus numbers.
 Snow here is very possible much of the time.
 If you’re visiting

 Istanbul (highly recommended), be ready for a truly mixed bag of weather.
 It can be warm and sunny one day, cold and rainy another, and then it randomly snows.
 However, during March, you’ll start to see the start of spring appearing.